Saudshaikh07/Saudshaikh07/README.md

 - 👋 Hi, I’m @Saudshaikh07
 - 👀 I’m interested in building Tools/Projects using DevOps and Cloud.
-I also like troubleshooting and solving technical problems.
+I also like troubleshooting and solving Technical problems.
 - 🌱 I’m currently learning Cloud and DevOps technologies.
 - 💞️ I’m looking to collaborate on DevOps and Cloud.
 - 📫 How to reach me - you can reach out to me on me@saudshaikh.in